heatherj204/watermelons4all/README.md

 # watermelons4all
-this is my disord bot watermelon4all
+This is my discord bot watermelon4all